OpenNews/srccon-2020/homepage.md

 * [facilitate a session](/sessions/proposal-guide/)
 * [help us prepare for the event](/volunteers/)
 * [share your questions and experiences as an attendee](/attendees/)
-* lead a conversation about something you're passionate about (including your hobbies outside of work)
+* lead a conversation about something you're passionate about, including your hobbies outside of work

 Or suggest something we haven't thought of yet.
 The [participation form](/participation/form) will help you tell us how you'd like to be part of SRCCON 2020, and our [session proposal guide](/sessions/proposal-guide/) can help you shape ideas for the program.
 We'll review entries on a rolling basis, and if invited to attend or facilitate a session, you'll have the chance to [purchase a ticket](/attendees/#tickets).
-The program will take place over the course of three days, with a mix of asynchronous and timed sessions, largely between the hours of 9am-9pm ET to accommodate participation from as many time zones as possible.
+The program will take place over the course of three days, with a mix sessions you'll be able to participate in live and asynchronously, largely between the hours of 9am-9pm ET to accommodate participation from as many time zones as possible.

 Key dates for your calendar:

-* **Wednesday, June 24:** Priority deadline for session proposals
+* **Wednesday, June 24:** Priority deadline for session proposals and scholarship applications
 * **Thursday, June 25:** We'll start reviewing and selecting session proposals.
 We'll continue to review proposals as we have space in the program, specifically looking for sessions that react to events as they happen.
 * **By Wednesday, July 1:** We'll begin sending out session notifications